a2aworld/Terra-Constellata/README.md

 [![Python](https://img.shields.io/badge/Python-3.11+-blue.svg)](https://www.python.org/)
 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://www.docker.com/)

-> *A constellation of AI agents exploring the vast cosmos of knowledge, mythology, and geospatial wonders*
+> *A puzzle for AI agents and human researchers to collaborate on solving. *

 Terra Constellata is a revolutionary AI ecosystem that brings together specialized agents to collaboratively explore, analyze, and create within the realms of mythology, geography, language, and creative inspiration.
 Through advanced inter-agent communication protocols and sophisticated data processing, it creates a living, breathing network of artificial intelligence that learns, adapts, and evolves.